 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-The first half of the course is taken up by taught modules.
+Part of this course is taken up by taught modules.
 Each module comprises a mix of lectures, problem classes and practical classes, plus personal study time.
 In the second half of the course, you'll undertake an individual research project under the supervision of a member of staff.

 Throughout the course you will have a personal tutor, who will provide academic and pastoral advice.
 When you undertake your individual project, you will be allocated a supervisor within your area of interest.
 The taught modules will take place in the first half of the course.
 You should expect to be working on open assessments during vacation periods.

 Work on your individual project will start around the beginning of April, and you will receive regular one-to-one supervisions throughout your project.
 You will continue to work on your individual project over the summer, and there will be continuing supervision and research-group meetings to discuss your project.
 You will finish the course when you hand in your dissertation and paper for your project in September.

 Due to the intensive nature of the course, you will need to be in York throughout both semesters and over the summer while you undertake your individual project.

 Built to the highest specifications, the Department is packed with cutting-edge facilities housed in a modern, self-contained building.